awsdocs/amazon-s3-developer-guide/doc_source/metrics-configurations.md

 + Metrics configurations are necessary only to enable request metrics\.
 Bucket\-level daily storage metrics are always turned on, and are provided at no additional cost\.
 Currently, it's not possible to get daily storage metrics for a filtered subset of objects\.
 + Each metrics configuration enables the full set of [available request metrics](cloudwatch-monitoring.md#s3-request-cloudwatch-metrics)\.
 Operation\-specific metrics \(such as `PostRequests`\) are reported only if there are requests of that type for your bucket or your filter\.
 + Request metrics are reported for object\-level operations\.
 They are also reported for operations that list bucket contents, like [GET Bucket \(List Objects\)](https://docs.aws.amazon.com/AmazonS3/latest/API/v2-RESTBucketGET.html), [GET Bucket Object Versions](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketGETVersion.html), and [List Multipart Uploads](https://docs.aws.amazon.com/AmazonS3/latest/API/mpUploadListMPUpload.html), but they are not reported for other operations on buckets\.
-+ Request metrics support filtering by prefixes but storage metrics do not\.
++ Request metrics support filtering by prefixes, but storage metrics do not\.

 ## Best\-Effort CloudWatch Metrics Delivery<a name="metrics-configurations-delivery"></a>